 On the day of your surgery:

 You may have a catheter (flexible tube) in your bladder to drain urine.
-You may also have intravenous (IV, in a vein) lines to deliver fluids.
-Nurses will closely watch monitors that show information about your vital signs (your pulse, temperature, and breathing).
+You may also have intravenous (IV) lines to deliver fluids.
+Nurses will closely watch monitors that display your vital signs (your pulse, temperature, and breathing).

 Your nurse will help you slowly resume some activity.
 You may begin a program to make your heart and body stronger.

-A temporary pacemaker may be placed in your heart if your heart rate becomes too slow after surgery.
+You may have a pacemaker placed in your heart if your heart rate becomes too slow after surgery.
+It may be temporary or permanent.

 Aortic valve replacement; Aortic valvuloplasty; Aortic valve repair; Replacement - aortic valve